Felscream/DragoonMayCry/README.md

 Clipping your GCD or delaying it will penalize you.

 Values are currently unbalanced between jobs and only applicable to current content.

+Can be installed using this custom repo `https://raw.githubusercontent.com/Felscream/DalamudPlugins/main/repo.json` if you want to test it and give feedback